alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/00_anchor_recognition.md

 The anchor is recognized only when both sides match.

-If both sides do not match, the claim is unconfirmed.
+If both sides do not match, the Anchor Confirmation claim is invalid.

 ## AI System Instruction